 Deep roots, strong trunks, healthy branches, flourishing fruit, and sometimes beautiful flowers are concrete earthly realities that reflect profound spiritual truth.

-Discipleship can be visualized in countless helpful ways: four chairs, a wheel, a directional triangle, a roadmap, and more.
+Discipleship has been visualized in many ways: four chairs, a wheel, a directional triangle, a roadmap, and more.
+Some of these are linear.
+Some are limited in scope.

 The image can guide every follower of Jesus as we: